What’s up with all these books and series? How do they fit together?

 Bitterroot, cowritten with Heather Hildenbrand, is appropriate for readers aged 13+.

-The rest of my series are only intended for adults.
+The rest of my series are intended for adults.

 The reason that I started out in YA and moved into adult works is that I discovered the VAST majority of my readers were adults after publishing Seasons of the Moon.
 There aren’t (or at least, there weren’t) a lot of young people with Kindles when I started publishing.
 My core readers hungered for story themes that weren’t appropriate for teenaged readers.
 I stopped writing with young people in mind.

 As time goes on, there are many more young readers who are using e-reading devices, so they’re likelier to stumble on my books.
-Again, Seasons of the Moon, The Cain Chronicles (through Darkmoon), Bitterroot, and Drakor’s Return are fine for teenage readers, but the others are not.
+Again, Seasons of the Moon, The Cain Chronicles (through Darkmoon), and Bitterroot are fine for teenage readers, but the others are not.
 Supervise your kids please.

 Can I get some content warnings all up in this business?